Health Starts with Having a Voice

 For too long, there has been a myopic disregard for the modeling industry’s systemic abuses of its workforce.
 While I have been very fortunate in my modeling career, I have also seen firsthand how the industry often disregards child labor law, lacks financial transparency, encourages eating disorders, and blindly tolerates sexual abuse in the workplace.
 The lucrative careers of high-profile supermodels misrepresent the reality for most working models, who are young, mostly female, and uniquely vulnerable.

-For this reason, I have established the Model Alliance, a not-for-profit organization (application for recognition of 501(c)(6) status pending), with the assistance of fellow models and the Fashion Law Institute at Fordham Law School.
+For this reason, I have established the Model Alliance, a not-for-profit organization (application for recognition of 501(c)(3) status pending), with the assistance of fellow models.
 Our goal is to work with progressive modeling agencies to give models in the U.S. a voice in their workplace and organize to improve their basic working conditions in what is now an almost entirely unregulated industry.
 How the industry treats its models influences the ideal presented in the magazines, and these images have a powerful, far-reaching effect on women in general.

 Lack of financial transparency is a significant problem.
 Last year, three models brought a lawsuit against their New York agency Next for allegedly stealing $750,000 of their earnings.
 Like the plaintiffs, I also left an agency after becoming increasingly wary of their opaque bookkeeping, and I was paid the outstanding earnings owed to me by that agency only after I consulted a lawyer and threatened legal action.
 As a model, simply getting paid can be a major issue, and, of the models who achieve a coveted spot walking in New York fashion week, many in fact are never paid at all, instead working for free or for “trade,” meaning just clothes.
 (Note it’s not that models “get to keep the clothes” as is commonly thought.)
 Many young models also become crippled by debt to agencies that charge myriad of unexplained expenses and hold significant power over a model’s security as the sponsor for a model’s work visa.